CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/manager/batch-management-manager.md

 ## Additional information

-- It is not required to restart the WMS Server after changes were made in the Batch Management Manager
+- It is not required to restart the CompuTec WMS Server after changes were made in the Batch Management Manager
 - Double click left mouse button on a column name to check all the checkboxes in the column
 - Double-click the right mouse button on a column name to uncheck all the checkboxes in the column
 - SU FIFO settings are now in the SU tab: